sibabalwemosia24/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19. Replaces all charactors A and c from input to Z and e respectively
 20. Removes all letter c and C from input
 21. Reverses its input
+22. Displays all users and their home directories, sprted by users